Skip to main content

 Frequently Asked Questions

-UTAH INDEPENDENT BANK has a Bank Health Score of D (38/100).
+Utah Independent Bank has a Bank Health Score of D (38/100), placing it showing signs of financial stress.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-UTAH INDEPENDENT BANK holds $144M in total assets and $122M in total deposits.
-It is located in SALINA, UTAH (FDIC Certificate #22514).
+Utah Independent Bank holds $144M in total assets and $122M in total deposits.
+It is headquartered in Salina, Utah (FDIC Certificate #22514).

-UTAH INDEPENDENT BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 2.95%, and the return on assets is 3.53%.
+Utah Independent Bank has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 2.95%, and the return on assets is 3.53%.

 Yes.
-UTAH INDEPENDENT BANK is FDIC-insured (Certificate #22514).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Utah Independent Bank is FDIC-insured (Certificate #22514).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: